 Opinion by Kent Sepkowitz

-Editor's Note: Kent Sepkowitz is a physician and infection control expert at Memorial Sloan Kettering Cancer Center in New York.
+Editor's Note: Kent Sepkowitz is a CNN medical analyst and a physician and infection control expert at Memorial Sloan Kettering Cancer Center in New York.
 The views expressed in this commentary are his own.
-View more opinion on CNN.
+View more opinion at CNN.